Is a Six Sigma Black Belt worth it?Originally published, February 2019. Revised and updated November 2021

 2. Enjoy a More Rewarding Work Life

 This is connected to the first benefit, but there’s no denying that achieving the “sweet fruit” of harder-to-reach savings and improvements is satisfying for any lean six sigma practitioner.

 Experienced six sigma practitioners relish fresh challenges and thrive on tackling new and more complex projects.

 3. Expanding Career Potential

 Along with an increased salary, you’ll also gain a new level of credibility as a qualified Six Sigma Black Belt.

 Being known for this high level of process improvement proficiency gives you the freedom to take your career to new places.

 How Long Does it take to Become a Six Sigma Black Belt?

-Our innovative programme is unique, in that combines practical application of the International Lean Six Sigma Body of Knowledge (ILSSBOK) to a black belt project plus exam preparation for your international certification.
+Our innovative programme is unique, in that combines practical application of the ASQ Black Belt Body of Knowledge (BB BoK) to a black belt project plus exam preparation for your international certification.

 While the timeline varies from person to person, with our focused programme, it is certainly possible to gain your Six Sigma Black Belt Certification within 6 - 7 months.

 We’ve broken down the Professional Development timeline for achieving your Six Sigma Black Belt certification into 3 phases:

 Phase 1: Training

 Duration: 5 months (14 days: 3 & 2-day instalments)

-We run our classroom training over 4 months, with 3 x 4-day instalments, and 1 x 3-day instalment.
+We run our live virtual training over 5 months, with 4 x 3-day instalments, and 1 x 2-day instalment.

 This style of training balances a focused approach when in training, and time between modules for participants to revise and to work on their project.

 Phase 2: Project Work & Study

 Duration: up to 8 Weeks

-Participants have 8 weeks from the last date of training to complete and submit their project work for grading.
+Participants have up to 8 weeks from the last date of training to complete and submit their project work for grading.

-Participants also use this time to study for the IASSC Black Belt exam.
+Participants also use this time to study for the ASQ Certified Black Belt exam.

 It is important to note that study time varies from person to person.
 Some complete the exam swiftly following the end of training, while others prefer to extend the study period.